 In today's competitive digital landscape, delivering high-quality video streaming with low latency is essential.
 Video encoding and video compression are key in the video delivery process.
 Businesses aiming to excel in video-on-demand and live streaming must understand these terms when delivering video and storing and hosting video files.

 Take a moment to revisit the fundamentals of video encoding and compression, consider their advantages, and stay up to date with emerging encoding technologies.

 What is video compression?

-Video compression is the method for turning large, raw video streams into smaller video files.
-If you think of your video as a collection of still images, video compression roots out the repetitive or identical frames and keeps only those images which are essential.
-Let’s say there are two very similar frames.
-Compression will delete the data for one non-essential frame and replace it with a reference for the other.
+Video compression is the technique for turning large, raw video streams into more compact video files and making raw professional video streams compatible with transmission networks.
+If you think of your video as a collection of still images, video compression identifies and eliminates repetitive or identical frames, retaining only the essential images.
+For instance, if there are two nearly identical frames, compression will discard the data for one non-essential frame and replace it with a reference to the other.

 - Smaller overall file sizes

 - Lower transmission bandwidth needs

 Video encoding is the process of compressing and preparing video files and video streams for the proper formats and specifications required for playback.

 With encoded videos, the gigabytes of data become mere megabytes, and the content becomes compatible with a multitude of devices, platforms and networks.
 Although video encoding reduces file sizes, it can also influence video quality.
 Encoding video files without compromising video quality requires selecting the right encoding engine and the appropriate settings.